Qui sommes-nous ?

 • ensure that research is ethical, of high quality, and complies with regulatory requirements.

-It particularly requires pharmaceutical companies to submit a Paediatric Investigation Plan (PIP), i.e. the full schedule of studies envisaged with a view to marketing medicines specifically designed for children and adolescents, to the European Paediatric Committee (PDCO) of the European Medicines Agency (EMA).
+It specifically pharmaceutical companies to submit a Paediatric Investigation Plan (PIP), i.e. the full schedule of studies envisaged with a view to marketing medicines specifically designed for children and adolescents, to the European Paediatric Committee (PDCO) of the European Medicines Agency (EMA).

 Find out more about the European Regulation on medicinal products for paediatric use